-Institut Pasteur is a non-profit private foundation dedicated, since 1889, to research, public health and teaching.
-According to the humanist ideals of Louis Pasteur, the institute stands at the forefront of innovative research against infectious diseases.
-Ten scientists of Institut Pasteur won the Nobel Prize in Physiology or Medicine, the most recent one for the discovery of human immunodeficiency virus.
-Institut Pasteur in Paris is the center of an international network of 32 institutes located on every continent.
+Institut Pasteur is a non-profit private foundation dedicated to research, public health and teaching.
+Still true to humanist ideals of Louis Pasteur, the institute stands at the forefront of innovative research against infectious diseases.
+The institute in Paris is also the center of an international network of 32 institutes located on every continent.

-Paris is one of Europe’s most culturally diverse and artistically rich cities, offering a large variety of social programs (museums, sight-seeing etc.).
-Amgen Scholars will be offered housing in a student residence in Paris with easy access to Institut Pasteur.
+Paris is one of Europe’s most culturally diverse and artistically rich cities, ensuring an enriching summer experience for Scholars.
+Amgen Scholars will be housed in university housing.

 Students from across Europe are invited to apply and to visit the Program website for further details.